techwithtim/Facial-Recognition-Client-Server/README.md

 dlib can be challenging to install on Windows.
 If you are having trouble try looking through this [Stack Overflow Issue](https://stackoverflow.com/questions/74476152/error-in-installing-dlib-library-in-python3-11)

+### dlib Requirements (Ubuntu/Mac)

+Refer to [this guide](https://pyimagesearch.com/2018/01/22/install-dlib-easy-complete-guide/) for help installing dlib on Mac/Linux:

 ### Install Python Packages

 Start by cloning this repository: `git clone <repo-url>` then `cd <repo-directory>`